How it works

 Start your recovery journey

-We offer several options to practice the different exercises.
-You can choose to practice Dr. Farias’ exercises embedded in a Taiji form or in a Disco Dance choreography, you design your optimal learning experience based on your taste or preferences.
-You will have access to many different tools for your recovery, (animations designed for brain function stimulation, cutting edge music engineered to synchronize your brain hemispheres, exercises to tune your visual function, specific breathing exercises designed to boost the function of your parasympathetic nervous system.
+This program includes hundreds of exercises and covers all of the primary dystonic areas, with tutorial videos by Dr. Farias showing how to do each and every exercise.
+The same therapeutic movements are also embedded in Dance choreographies, Taiji sessions, etc., so you can design your optimal learning experience based on your taste or preferences.
+You will have access to many different tools for your recovery – animations designed for brain function stimulation, cutting-edge music engineered to synchronize your brain hemispheres, exercises to tune your visual function, and specific breathing exercises designed to boost the function of your parasympathetic nervous system.

 The platform allows the subscribers to ask questions on a particular topic related to their dystonia recovery process.
-These questions will be answered on the platform for different specialists who collaborate in this project, including: Neurologists, Cardiologists, Psychotherapists, Physiotherapists, Sleep specialists, Nurses, Nutritionists, Dietitians, Acupuncturists, Doctors in Chiropractic Medicine, Immunologists and Pharmacists.
+These questions will be answered on the platform by different specialists who collaborate on this project.

 Once you purchase a course you have full access to it.
 You can practice anywhere, anytime where you have internet access.